ajwills72/rmip/docs/topic2.md

 ## Overview

-Provide slides and notes sufficient for another member of academic staff to deliver a 5-minute oral introduction to your topic.
+**TO DO**: Provide slides and notes sufficient for another member of academic staff to deliver a 5-minute oral introduction to your topic.
 Aim to engage and enthuse the students about this topic.
-The topic should be reasonably broad, e.g. Reasoning, Memory, Learning.

 ## Production Effect